CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/getting-started.md

    ![](media/gs9.png)

 5. You will see a list of resource groups as shown in the image below.
 Click on **NMM-RG** to open it.
+Explore the different types resources used thorugh out the lab.

    ![](media/gs10.png)